Federal Work Study Positions

 How to Apply:

-Individuals interested in applying to the Research or Communications & Marketing FWS positions should submit a cover letter, resume, and writing sample (3-5 pages), in a single Word or PDF file.
-Those applying to the Accounting FWS position need only submit a cover letter and resume, also in a single Word or PDF file.
+Individuals interested in applying to the Research & Administrative or Communications & Outreach, and Development FWS positions should submit a cover letter, resume, and writing sample (3-5 pages), in a single PDF file.
+Those applying to the Accounting & Operations FWS position need only submit a cover letter and resume, also in a single PDF file.

-Please specify the position for which you are applying in the e-mail subject line, to Mary Sykes, the Internship Coordinator, at firstname.lastname@example.org.
+Please specify the position for which you are applying in the e-mail subject line, to Erika Jauregui, the Internship Coordinator, at email@example.com.

-Beginning November 1, 2016, applications for spring 2017 internships will be accepted on a rolling basis.
+Beginning December 3, 2018, applications for Spring 2019 Federal Work Study will be accepted on a rolling basis.

-Please direct any questions to Mary Sykes, the Internship Coordinator, at email@example.com.
+Please direct any questions to Erika Jauregui, the Internship Coordinator, at firstname.lastname@example.org.
 Applicants will be notified directly if they are selected for an interview.
 We ask that applicants kindly refrain from calling by phone with questions about the internship program.